 Language has never been my strength having been raised in a bilingual home with mish-mashed sentences, so I laboured over how best to tell my story, what words to use and when to write them; how much of my experiences, my emotions and vulnerabilities to share, and how my written words might affect the people in my life I care so much about.
 It was an elaborate process of self-evaluation that took me inwardly, and then back out again, changed, and humbled.

 The power inherent in writing your story

 Like thoughts and feelings, words are energetic.
 Used well, words unite us.
 Words enliven the imagination of readers in just a few sentences.
 It is a therapeutic process and a sacred journey, for the writer to write and the reader to receive the writer’s gift of words.
 I, therefore, encourage you to write – write freely, write with an open heart, with emotion, with authenticity, with meaning and share who you are and what really matters to you through your words.
 They have the power to transform you, and the world you live in!

 Storytelling makes the world smaller and our perceived differences, lesser.
 In the stories of others, we often perceive something of our own experiences.
 Storytellers, through their words, hold up a mirror to us, sharing commonalities in the human experience.
 Storytelling is also a way to imprint the world we live in with our unique point of view.
-We all live life from a different perspective and so it is that everybody has a story inside them worth telling, a story different to any other.
+We all live life from a different perspective and so it is that everybody has a story inside them worth telling, a story different from any other.

 Where to start when writing your story